Thomsch/tellina_user_experiment/experiment_design_doc.md

 - Server side: The server's main purpose is to collect and store data from all experiments.
 This includes information about users, issued commands, time spent on tasks, browsing history, etc.
-  - The server will receive POST requests from clients and append them to a single log file.
+  - The server will only handle POST requests from clients, convert the request into CSV format and append them to a single log file.
 - Client side: the client side consists of the following components
   - Initial configuration script that sources infrastructure scripts to setup the modified bash interface for the user to interact with, which is